Skip to main content

 Lots of vacuum cleaners claim to be allergy-friendly, but our tests have uncovered plenty with poor allergen retention

-While some vacuum cleaners perform brilliantly in our allergy retention tests, others are very disappointing – half of the vacuums we tested received only three stars out of five, or even less in this area.
+While some vacuum cleaners perform brilliantly in our allergy retention tests, others are very disappointing – over 40% of vacuums we tested received only three stars out of five, or even less in this area.

 We explain what you need to know about vacuuming and allergies, plus share our top tips and advice for reducing allergy symptoms in the home.

-Vacuuming can trigger symptoms for those suffer from dust allergies.
+Vacuuming can make dust allergies worse by triggering symptoms like sneezing, runny nose, or red and watery eyes.
 These often worsen during or immediately after vacuuming or dusting since the cleaning process can stir up dust particles and unsettle debris and pollen from carpets, hard floors and other surfaces, making the particles easier to inhale.

 Vacuum cleaners generally suck up most visible dust and debris – you might even spot them floating in the air after you've disturbed them.
 But plenty miss microscopic particles.
-Some vacs blast them back into the air through a motor exhaust filter and that's what aggravates allergies.
+Some vacs blast them back into the air and that's what aggravates allergies.
+This happens because vacs release air from the machine during vacuuming to help with suction.

 Most cordless vacuums are bagless and often have smaller capacities compared with corded models.
 This means you'll need to empty them more often and, subsequently, be exposed to dust during the process.
 It can be a messy job.

-The emptying assessment is one of the key parts of our ease of use test.
-We check each vacuum to find out how messy and how quick the process of emptying really is and whether it's made especially simple.
+The emptying assessment is one of the key parts of our ease-of-use test.
+We check each vacuum to find out how messy the emptying process is and whether it's quick and simple, or not.
 Only the best models score the full five stars.

 Popular Which?-tested bagged vacuum cleaners

-Based on the number of visits to our vacuum cleaner reviews over the past year, we've put together a list of the most popular models among Which? users.
+Based on the number of visits to our vacuum cleaner reviews over the past six months, we've put together a list of the most popular bagged models among Which? users.
 But remember – 'popular' and 'impressive' are two different things, so make sure you consult our expert reviews before you consider buying.

 How we test vacuums for allergy retention